Uninett/Argus/docs/integrations/ticket-systems/index.rst

 * None known to us at this time

 Open an issue to have a plugin added to this list.
-It needs to be publicly accessible so we can check the code, and be on PyPI.
+It needs to be publicly accessible (and preferably available on PyPI) so we can check the code.
 We will link up both the source code repo (or homepage otherwise) and the PyPI-entry.

 Writing your own ticket system plugin